-Under Illinois law, parents have a duty to financially support their minor children.
-Generally, child support is paid by a non-custodial parent to the parent with whom a minor child primarily resides, as contribution towards the costs associated with child’s upbringing.
+Under Illinois law, all parents have a duty to financially support their minor children.
+Generally, child support is paid by a non-custodial parent to the parent with whom a minor child primarily resides, as a contribution towards the costs associated with a child’s upbringing.

-At The Law Offices of Jonathan Merel, P.C. our lawyers have the knowledge and experience necessary to assist with child support issues affecting our clients.
-We often work with clients to determine proper guideline support computations, to assess a party’s ability to pay support, to modify an existing child support obligation by increasing or reducing the support amount, and to present evidence to a court in support of a deviation from the statutory child support guidelines.
-We have also successfully represented countless clients in both the pursuit of and in defense against claims for unpaid child support.
+At the Law Offices of Jonathan Merel, P.C., our lawyers have the knowledge and experience necessary to assist with child support issues affecting our clients.
+We routinely work with clients to determine the proper child support amount, assess a party’s ability to pay support, modify an existing child support obligation by increasing or reducing the support amount, and present evidence to a court in support of a deviation from the statutory child support guidelines.
+We have also successfully represented countless clients in both the pursuit of and defense against claims for unpaid child support.